 Summary: e-Commerce platform with expansive features but a steep learning curve.

 Adobe Commerce, previously Magento, boasts an expansive feature set and allows customizability for its sites, which makes them the best choice for merchants who have the resources and want to implement the most advanced technology on their web store.

 Its robust platform and powerful capabilities are suited for advanced programmers and developers who know how to fully utilize their functions.

+Strikingly is simple, beautiful, and focused.
 A report from HubSpot says that 55% of visitors spend less than 15 seconds on a website.
-In other words, majority of your website visitors are not reading your website.
-One-page websites (that you can built with Strikingly) solve this problem.
+In other words, the majority of your website visitors are not reading your website.
+One-page websites (that you can build with Strikingly) solve this problem.
 They are short and actionable.
 They can convince visitors to take action within this short timeframe.

 Strikingly Website Builder Plans & Pricing

 Strikingly entry plan starts at $8/mo when subscribe annually.